rubinius/rubinius-website-archive/_posts/2014-11-14-rubinius-3-0-part-5-the-language.markdown

 I want to emphasize that this is *not* [Rubinius X](http://x.rubini.us).

-Rubinius X includes these idea but has many additional features.
+Rubinius X includes these ideas but has many additional features.
 My objective for introducing these features into Rubinius 3.0 is to massively reduce the complexity of the current implementation of Ruby, significantly improve the performance of Ruby, and build the foundation for Rubinius X (and other languages) to integrate with Ruby.

 The ideas explained in the other posts about the new instruction set and the tools we are building are all focused on making it possible to transition existing applications to Rubinius X _without_ paying the cost of disruptive rewrites.
 With this in mind, here's one more thing.